-Our teachers are dedicated to not only helping children learn important fundmental concepts, but enabling them to teach themselves throughout their lives.
+Our teachers are dedicated to not only helping children learn important fundamental concepts but enabling them to teach themselves throughout their lives.

 The curriculum accomplishes this by creating purposeful and productive play experiences throughout the day.
 In addition, children learn the skills necessary to socialize in a group of peers, or develop individual friendships, without the presence of a parent.

 Ongoing Registration for Academic Year 2017 - 2018

 For information, school tours and enrollment call Geri Smiles, Director of Childhood Education, at 203-869-6501, ext.
 221 or send an email to email@example.com.

 Our curriculum identifies four areas of development:

 - Social/emotional: To develop independence, self-confidence and self control, as well as the ability to follow rules and routines, make friends and learn what it means to be part of a group.

 - Physical: To increase overall coordination including large muscle (or "gross motor") skills - balancing, running, throwing and catching - and use of small muscles (or "fine motor" skills) in the hands to do tasks such as buttoning, stringing beads, cutting, drawing and writing.

 - Cognitive: To acquire thinking skills (asking questions, logical thinking) that enable successful problem solving, with classroom activities that include sorting, classifying, comparing, counting and making patterns.

 - Language: To use words to communicate with others, listen to and participate in conversations, and to understand the purpose of print, through recognition of letters and words, so students can begin writing for a variety of purposes.